On-Demand Manufacturing: Pitfalls, Breakdown and Take-Rate

 And much more …

-Chapter 1: What is On-Demand Manufacturing & Take Rate?
+Chapter 1: What is On-Demand Manufacturing?

 Take-Rate, a commission on placed orders & On-demand are part and parcel of the same thing.
 On-demand manufacturing is an approach to production where goods, products, and parts are produced as needed, in specified quantities, and within a required time frame.
 It is a method of manufacturing that minimizes the need for inventory control and warehousing costs and helps customers in marketing their products.
 The premise of on-demand manufacturing is built on the concept that orders are immediately placed into production upon receipt, resulting in on-time deliveries and quick turnarounds.